Important Decisions for Athletes

-High performance in sport is no accident.
+Achieving high performance in sport is not a matter of luck or an accident.
 It occurs as a result of a meticulous well-organised process in which the athlete changes from being a raw beginner to a highly knowledgeable individual.
-There is a lot of learning to do and it is very important that the athlete takes responsibility for this process.
-The athlete must develop in-depth knowledge of technique, training methodology, injury management, nutrition, bodyweight control, mental preparation, time management, personal organisation for travel, performance planning and competition rules.
-It is almost like doing a university degree course.
+There is a lot of learning to do and it is very important that you take responsibility for this process.
+You must develop in-depth knowledge of:

 Decision 3: What will you give up?